 The Central Valley

-Irazú Volcano National Park ★ Irazú Volcano is the highest (3,378m/11,080 ft.) of Costa Rica’s active volcanoes and a popular day trip from San José.
+Irazú Volcano National Park: Irazú Volcano is the highest (3,378m/11,080 ft.) of Costa Rica’s active volcanoes and a popular day trip from San José.
 A paved road leads right up to the crater, and the lookout has a view of both the Pacific and the Caribbean on a clear day.
-The volcano last erupted in March of 1963, on the same day U.S. President John F. Kennedy visited the country.
+One of the volcano's most recent eruptions was in March of 1963, on the same day U.S. President John F. Kennedy visited the country.
 The park has picnic tables, restrooms, an information center, and a parking area.
 Location: 55km (34 miles) east of San José.

-Poás Volcano National Park ★ Poás is the other active volcano close to San José.
+Poás Volcano National Park: Poás is the other active volcano close to San José.
 The main crater is more than 1.6km (1 mile) wide, and it is constantly active with fumaroles and hot geysers.
 Poás is arguably a more inviting trip than Irazú, because it’s surrounded by dense cloud forest and has nice, gentle trails to hike.
 Although the area around the volcano is lush, much of the growth is stunted due to the gases and acid rain.
 The park has picnic tables, restrooms, and an information center.
 Location: 37km (23 miles) northwest of San José.
-Note: A new series of eruptions started in April 2017, and has resulted in the closure of the park, with no date announced for reopening.
+Note: Volcanic eruptions sometimes lead to park closures; check conditions ahead of your visit.

 Guanacaste & the Nicoya Peninsula

-Palo Verde National Park ★★ A must for bird-watchers, Palo Verde National Park is one of Costa Rica’s best-kept secrets.
-This part of the Tempisque River lowlands supports a population of more than 50,000 waterfowl and forest bird species.
+Palo Verde National Park: This is a must for bird watchers.
+The Tempisque River lowlands support a population of more than 50,000 waterfowl and forest bird species.
 Various ecosystems here include mangroves, savanna brush lands, and evergreen forests.
 The park has camping facilities, an information center, and some rustic, dorm-style accommodations at the Organization for Tropical Studies (OTS) research station here.
 Location: 200km (124 miles) northwest of San José.
-Be warned that the park entrance is 28km (17 miles) off the highway down a very rugged dirt road; it’s another 9km (5[bf]1/2 miles) to the OTS station and campsites.
-For more information, call the OTS ((tel) 2524-0607; www.threepaths.co.cr).
+For more information, visit the OTS website.

-Santa Rosa National Park ★ Occupying a large section of Costa Rica’s northwestern Guanacaste province, Santa Rosa has the country’s largest area of tropical dry forest, important turtle-nesting sites, and the historically significant La Casona monument.
-The beaches are pristine and have basic camping facilities, and the waves make them quite popular with surfers.
+Santa Rosa National Park: Occupying a large section of Costa Rica’s northwestern Guanacaste province, Santa Rosa has the country’s largest area of tropical dry forest, important turtle-nesting sites, and the historically significant La Casona monument.
+The beaches are pristine and have camping facilities; the waves attract surfers.
 An information center, a picnic area, and restrooms are at the main campsite and entrance.
-Additional campsites are located on the almost-always deserted and entirely undeveloped beaches here.
 Location: 258km (160 miles) northwest of San José.
-For more information, you can call the park office at (tel) 2666-5051.

 The Nicoya Peninsula